Discover more from The Retroist

 I didn’t own a lot of Transformers when I was a kid, but the ones I did were treasured and played with often.
 What was not to love about them?
 Vehicles.
 Robots.
 Dinosaurs.
 They have everything a kid could want.
-They also had something that captured my imagination, the Rubsign.
+They also had a unique and simple feature that captured my imagination, the Rubsign.

-This novel use of mood ring technology might seem simple, but it just added another later of gee whiz to an already amazing toy line and I would not consider buying a Transformer that did not have one.
+This novel use of what was “mood ring technology” might seem simple, but it just added another later of gee whiz to an already amazing toy line, and I would not consider buying a Transformer that did not have one.